At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Your guide to health checks for women

 Regular health check-ups can help you stay on top of your health and identify early signs of health problems.
 Even if you’re symptom-free, you should still have regular check-ups.
 Depending on your age and lifestyle, you’ll need different screens and tests.

 General health check-ups

 It’s important to have general health check-ups even if you feel healthy.
-This is because many diseases and conditions can take a long time to develop and regular health check-ups can help to identify early signs.
+This is because many diseases and conditions can take a long time to develop, and regular health check-ups can help to identify early signs.
 A general health check-up is an assessment of your current state of health.
-Your general practitioner (GP) will usually perform the examination.
+Your general practitioner (GP) will usually be the one to go to for your check-up.
 You’ll need to make an appointment to get a health check.
-It’s best to see the same doctor each time you have a health check, that way you can build a relationship with them and they can track your medical history.
+Try to see the same doctor each time you have a health check, that way you can build a relationship with them, and they can track your medical history.

 At a health check-up your doctor can:

 - assess your risk of developing issues in the future

 If you have a high risk of getting an illness or disease, your doctor may also be able to offer suggestions to help reduce your risk.

 Australia has one of the highest rates of skin cancer in world, yet there’s no formal skin checking program in Australia.
 Doctors advise that you should check your skin for any changes every three months.
 If you notice changes, you should make an appointment to see your doctor.
 You can also choose to go to a skin cancer clinic to have a skin check.
 Read more about how to check for signs of skin cancer at the Cancer Council.